 We are committed to deconstructing systemic racism and institutional bias while promoting Diversity, Equity and Inclusion as a core value in every aspect of our work.
 We collaborate with community stakeholders, prioritize both large and small matters of injustice, and keep equity and inclusion at the center of our work while fighting for change.
 Click here to learn more about our commitment to Diversity, Equity and Inclusion.

 Our Racial Equity Fund is designed to help all people experience authentic inclusion and have equitable access to resources and opportunities.
-We’ve awarded $1 million to 22 organizations working to address racial and systemic inequities in Southeastern Michigan.
+Since its inception in 2021, we’ve awarded $2 million to 48 organizations working to address racial and systemic inequities in Southeastern Michigan.
 Click here to read more about our Racial Equity Fund and learn more about the organizations that received awards.

-In 2021, we launched our first ever 21-Day Equity Challenge.
+In 2021, we launched our first ever 21-Day Equity Challenge, and our second challenge took place in 2022.
 Thousands of people from across Southeastern Michigan participated, taking it upon themselves to learn, grow and educate others.
 Together, we’re building a brighter future for our region by understanding our history and what drives inequity around us.

-Our second annual 21-Day Equity Challenge is set for May 20 through June 17.
+Our third annual 21-Day Equity Challenge is set for May 19 through June 16.
 Each day, participants will receive an email with information and activities that provide a deep look into different equity-related issues.
-Click here to sign up, and click here to read content from our first equity challenge, which took place in 2021.
+Click here to sign up, and click here to read content from our first two equity challenges.

 awarded to organizations through our Racial Equity Fund.

 participants in our second annual 21-Day Equity Challenge in 2022.